Long-Term Treatment for Substance Abuse

 Several substance abuse treatment programs offer both inpatient treatment and outpatient treatment.
 If you or a loved one is considering participating in long-term treatment in Colorado, it is imperative to find a program that will not only offer you numerous therapeutic services during your stay but will also help provide you an appropriate aftercare plan for when you leave.

 Stout Street Foundation is one of those programs, offering clients treatment in the present moment, as well as for their future.
 We offer programming that helps patients develop a level of comfort with their newfound sobriety, as well as determine how to regain their independence.

 How Does Long-Term Treatment in Colorado Work?

 Many treatment programs offer care that lasts anywhere from a few weeks to 30 days, however, long-term treatment offers a residential treatment program that can extend far past a month or less.
 In a long-term program, clients will live on campus amongst other individuals who are receiving treatment.
 During this time, they will partake in many different kinds therapies, such as individual, group, and family therapy, as well as evidence-based therapies such as cognitive behavior therapy (CBT).
 These therapies are designed to help clients develop strong coping skills and begin building a solid foundation for their recovery.

-What are the Benefits of a Long-Term Colorado Treatment Program?
+What are the Benefits of Long-Term Residential Treatment?